opentensor/developer-docs/docs/subnets/understanding-subnets.md

 ## Anatomy of a subnet

 The illustration below shows the main components of a subnet:
-1. A subnet's [incentive mechanism] defines the work that miners must perform, and the work that validators must perform to evaluate the miners' work.
-The incentive mechanism is unique to the subnet, and maintained off-chain by the subnet owner in the form of a code-repository that defines the interface for miners and validators to participate.
+1. A subnet's [incentive mechanism](../learn/anatomy-of-incentive-mechanism) defines the work that miners must perform, and the work that validators must perform to evaluate the miners' work.
+The incentive mechanism is unique to the subnet, and maintained off-chain by the subnet creator in the form of a code-repository that defines the interface for miners and validators to participate.
 For example, see [Subnet 1](https://github.com/macrocosm-os/prompting).
 2. **Miners** perform some useful work as defined in the subnet's incentive mechanism.
 For example, in Subnet 1, miners serve chat prompt completion.
 3. **Validators** independently evaluate the task performed by the subnet miners, according to standards defined by the subnet's incentive mechanism.
 4. Validators each score the performance of of each miner over the most recent time period.
 The matrix of these scores, by each validator for each miner, serves as input to **Yuma Consensus**.
-5. The Yuma Consensus algorithm operates on-chain, and determines emissions to miners, validators, and subnet owners across the platform, based on performance.
+5. The Yuma Consensus algorithm operates on-chain, and determines emissions to miners, validators, and subnet creators across the platform, based on performance.

 <center>
 <ThemedImage